 Many of his great students, collaborators, and his admirers are expected to take part, share their thoughts on Rao and knowledge to celebrate the occasion, inspiring the young minds participating in the conference.

-The theme of conference is focused on, but not limited to the following topics:
+The theme of the conference is focused on, but not limited to the following topics:

 The conference consists of several invited talks from different mathematicians and statisticians who are associated with Prof. C. R. Rao or working in the area in which Rao contributed.
 Organizers welcome contributory talks (video recorded, 10+2 min each) from the participants, on the topics from the theme area.